Photo by Etienne Girardet on Unsplash

 A product description is a snippet that describes the product’s benefits and/or features on your website.

 In my personal opinion product descriptions often get overlooked.
+It’s so easy to put it into ChatGPT and have it spit something back at you.
 This is a great place to have fun and bring out your brand’s voice — WHILE providing helpful information.

 There’s nothing more frustrating than reading a product description and still not being able to understand what the product/service is.